PrivacyTestDriver/phishphillet/docs/about.md

 when an email is phishy so you will not be phished.

 # We need your help!
-Every single email we posted (and make fun of) here is a 100% certified i phishing email.
+Every single email we posted (and make fun of) here is a 100% certified phishing email.
 Problem is, we only receive so many of them; it seems phishers do not like us.
 We would love to post more, but we can't phillet phishers